Owning a dog for the first time can be nerve-racking. Find out how to best rescue your first dog!

 There is a lot to consider before finally bringing your new family member home.

 Being ready means you understand what your dog requires physically and mentally and also ask yourself if you’re ready for the commitment.

-You will have less free time on your hands and you would have to abide by a strict schedule if you are to provide a happy life for your dog.
+You will have less free time on your hands and you will have to abide by a strict schedule if you are to provide a happy life for your dog.

 A great way to start is to research the different types of breeds, doing this can give you a basic idea of which dog might fit better with your lifestyle.

 If you want to take it another step further, you can ask the shelter staff and tell them what sort of lifestyle you want for your dog.